borntyping/python-dice/README.md

 * `-V` `--version` Show the package version

-If your expression begins with a dash (`-`), then put a double dash (`--`) before it to prevent docopt from trying to process it as a command option.
+If your expression begins with a dash (`-`), then put a double dash (`--`) before it to prevent the parser from trying to process it as a command option.
 Example: `roll -- -10d6`.
 Alternatively, use parenthesis: `roll (-10d6)`.

 ### Python API